 I've looked at a lot of greenhouse catalogs and there are pages and pages of accessories.
 What do I have to buy to get my Simply Solar going?

 Maybe nothing.
 For your mulch you can use sawdust, bark mulch, bark chips or wood chips.
 Whatever is free or cheap in your area is always a good starting point.
 The rest can be as simple or as complex as you want it to be.
 A packet of seeds and a watering can will get you growing.
 You probably have an electric heater that you can use already.
 Don’t spend a lot of money on a heater as they will all rust out in a greenhouse environment.

 Where should I locate my Simply Solar Greenhouse on my property?

-While your Simply Solar Greenhouse is happy in any location and exposure, we recommend if possible, that the long side (arched side) face the prevailing winds in your area.
+While your Simply Solar Greenhouse is happy in any location and exposure, we recommend, if possible, that the long side (arched side) face the prevailing winds in your area.
 It is fine to place your greenhouse where it can be shaded from the summer sun like under a deciduous tree.
 In the spring, when you want the greenhouse to heat up, the leaves have not yet come out to block the warmth of the sun.
-In the summer, when outside temperatures are high, the shade from the leaves help keep the interior cooler.
-The fiber optic effect the Simply Solar Greenhouse will capture light under almost any condition.
-Care should be taken however, not to place your Simply Solar Greenhouse under a diseased tree that may lose a large limb.
+In the summer, when outside temperatures are high, the shade from the leaves helps keep the interior cooler.
+The fiber optic effect of the Simply Solar Greenhouse will capture light under almost any condition.
+Care should be taken, however, not to place your Simply Solar Greenhouse under a diseased tree that may lose a large limb.